 Climbing here in the winter tends to be inconvenient due to the forest’s front gate being closed from around December 31st through March 31st, weather dependent.
 The only way to access the majority of the climbing when the gate is closed is to hike the nearly three miles out the road.

 The rock at Coopers tends to take a long time to dry.
 After a hard rain, plan on giving the area a whole day to dry out.
 Generally, if the road is dry when you get into the forest, the rock will be dry as well.
 The first area to dry is usually the Tilted Tree area.
 Roadside and Upper Rock City take a bit longer.
 A few bouldering routes that tend to stay dry in the rain are Always Dry Roof, The Cave Route, and most of the routes on the Mad Butcher Block .
 If you do get totally rained out, Coopers has a good network of trails for hiking and mountain biking.
-Also, you can visit the climbing wall at the WVU Student Rec Center for $10 per day.

 There are a few important rules here pertaining to climbing, please follow them in order to keep climbing access secure and help us climbers maintain a positive relationship with the park rangers.

 1. The forest closes at dark.
 If your car is still in the parking lot after dark, a ranger will find it and you may be ticketed.